OPERATION OF THE ASTROLABE

 Where the two arcs intersect is the location of the target.

-Home the rete and mater.
+Home the rete and mater and pin them.

 declination.